xamantra/momentum/docs/basics.md

   var loginController = Momentum.controller<LoginController>(context);
   // you can also declare this as class wide variable and
   // call Momentum.controller<T> inside build or didChangeDependencies.
-  // in your widgets, for example a button's onPressed parameter
+  // in the widgets, for example a button's onPressed parameter
   // you can now call functions like "loginController.login()".
   ```
 - You can also access a controller inside `MomentumBuilder`: